grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 categories:
 ---

-A nice, reliable, horizontally scalable database designed specifically to tackle the problem of Time Series data, and does not require you to set up a Hadoop cluster is very much missing from the Open Source Universe right now.
+A nice, reliable, horizontally scalable database that is designed specifically to tackle the problem of Time Series data (and does not require you to stand up a Hadoop cluster) is very much missing from the Open Source Universe right now.

 [InfluxDB](https://github.com/influxdb/influxdb) might be able to fill this gap, it certainly aims to.